georust/rinex/README.md

 * [`rinex-cli`](rinex-cli/) is a command line application that intends to expose all the core libraries capacities to the end user, in an easy-to-use and efficient fashion.
-It can be used to analyze files or perform operations like `teqc`.
-See the **CLI** table down below for more information.
+It can be used to analyze files or perform some of the `teqc` operations, RINEX post processing with this tool is currently under development.

 * [`ublox-rnx`](ublox-rnx) is an application (CLI) that connects to a `Ublox` receiver and generates RINEX data quickly & easily.